KoikDaisyGit/KK_MapUtils/README.md

-# KK_MapUtils v1.0.1
+# KK_MapUtils v1.0.2

 ## Introduction
 Plugin for adjusting various map options set by map makers.
-Looks for gameobjects in Studio and HMap scenes with specific names.
+Looks for gameobjects in map scenes with specific names.
+Any object named 'KK_MapUtils_DisableCharaLight' disables the character light when a scene is loaded.
+Point lights named 'KK_MapUtils_Day', 'KK_MapUtils_Evening', and 'KK_MapUtils_Night' will determine the ambient light color of the scene.

 ## Features
 * Disable Character Light automatically in specially-marked maps